Protecting Your Property Rights In Divorce

 You have the option of working with your spouse to negotiate an agreement.
 If that doesn’t work, property division will be decided in court.
 Throughout the process, it is helpful to have experienced counsel to guide your decisions – someone who understands the law and how the courts function.

-If you are thinking about getting divorced, call an accomplished property division lawyer at Coates & Davenport, P.C., in Richmond, Virginia, at 804-729-5537.
-We have more than 40 years of experience in divorce and understand how to safeguard your rights in property division concerns — no matter how complicated.
-Contact us today for a confidential consultation in our Richmond law offices.
+If you are thinking about getting divorced, call an experienced attorney at Coates, Battle & Tyree at 804-729-5537.
+We have more than 40 years of experience in divorce and understand how to safeguard your rights in property division concerns – no matter how complicated it is.
+Contact us today for a confidential consultation.

 What Gets Divided?